developer-portal/content/start/sw/web-app/django.md

 python manage.py runserver
 ```

-You should see message with information about your development server.
-There is URL you should enter into your browser
+You will see message with information about your development server.
+When you insert URL into your browser,
-and see welcome page that it worked.
+you will see welcome page.
 And you successfully started your first Django project.